 There are 2 ferries that travel to Cape Breton from Newfoundland.
 There are operated by Marine Atlantic and reservations are absolutely necessary!

 The ferry ride from Port-aux-Basques, Nfld takes about 4.5 - 6 hours (4.5 - 8 hours for nighttime crossings) and the ferry from Argentia, Nfld takes 14 - 15 hours.
-Check out this map to get a good view of the locations.

 Both ferries arrive in North Sydney.